canyie/MagiskEoP/README.md

 ## Introduction
-This is an exploit for a vulnerability in Magisk app that allows local apps to silently gain root access without user consent.
+This is an exploit for a vulnerability in Magisk app that allows a local app to silently gain root access without user consent.

 Vulnerability was initially reported by [@vvb2060](https://github.com/vvb2060) and PoC-ed by [@canyie](https://github.com/canyie).
 It has been fixed in Canary 27007.

 Demo video for exploit this vulnerability to silently obtaining root privileges and granting root to any app: https://github.com/canyie/MagiskEoP/blob/main/screen-20220302-093745.mp4